spc476/a09/README.txt

 	$FF		hexadecimal
 	$F_ff_3		hexadecimal

-  There is also a special form of value for use with the ANDCC, ORCC and CWAI instructions.
+  There is a special form of value for use with the ANDCC, ORCC and CWAI instructions.
 Instead of an immediate value, like:

 	ORCC	#$50	; disable interrupts
 	ANDCC	#$AF	; enable interrupts